JustinDFuller/justindfuller.com/content/posts/2020-02-10_why-do-we-fall-into-the-rewrite-trap.md

 ## Contempt Culture

 Unfortunately, some developers and institutions bank hard on convincing others that a rewrite is the best use of their money.
 To do this they rely on convincing others of the inferiority of older, battle-tested languages like Java and PHP to newly popular technologies like Node.js or Go.

+They don't just stop at "Go is a better use-case for this problem with Java" — no, they say Java is always bad, always the wrong choice, and our existing Java projects are terrible messes that need to be rewritten.
+Maybe, even, the experienced Java developers that we have aren't really as good as we once thought.

-This is [contempt culture](https://blog.aurynn.com/2015/12/16-contempt-culture) and it's prevalent in software development communities.
-I know this because I was one of the developers who called old languages terrible, clunky, slow.
+This is [contempt culture](https://blog.aurynn.com/2015/12/16-contempt-culture) and it's prevalent in some software development communities.
+I know this because I was one of the developers who called old languages terrible, clunky, slow while claiming the superiority of my language of choice.

-That is until I started learning about and using them.
+That is until I started learning about and using some of those older languages.

 When I read through [Robert Martin's Clean Code Series](https://amzn.to/3amlznX) I was struck by how easy it was to understand the Java and [C++](https://amzn.to/2TFnMF5) code that he wrote.
 I realized that the Java and C++ he was writing was far easier to understand than the JavaScript and Go that I had been writing for a few years.
-I know I keep bringing it up, but the same thing happened when I read through [Martin Fowler's Refactoring](https://amzn.to/2R6rFkP) — he transformed hard to understand, hard to change Java into code that is clear and easy to change to meet new requirements.
+The same thing happened when I read through [Martin Fowler's Refactoring](https://amzn.to/2R6rFkP) — he transformed hard to understand, hard to change Java into code that is clear and easy to change to meet new requirements.

 After starting a new job at [The New York Times](https://open.nytimes.com) — which has amazing code quality, and not just for an organization that is over 150 years old — I found that the company still has some legacy Java and PHP services.
 I was scared when I heard that I needed to research how to interact with these APIs — until I saw the code.
 It turns out that these services are so well-factored, with such well-established patterns, that they were incredibly easy to understand.
-Less than two months into the job and I was able to traverse multiple of these codebases to find exactly what I needed.
+Less than two months into the job and I was able to traverse several of these codebases to find exactly what I needed.

 So much for contempt culture, these older languages can be great.

 ## The rewrite

 Back to rewrites.
-I mentioned earlier that some developers rely on convincing their manages that a rewrite is necessary; in some cases, even multiple-year, large team efforts to completely rewrite existing codebases.
-I've even seen it and heard of it happen where there are multiple rewrites in a row — if you didn't get it right the first few times, why would you get it right this time?
+I mentioned earlier that some developers rely on convincing their managers that a rewrite is necessary; in some cases, even multiple-year, large team efforts to completely rewrite existing codebases.
+I've even seen a case where there were multiple rewrites in a row.
+Did no one stop to think, "if I didn't get it right the first few times, why would I get it right this time?"

-No, you don't _finally_ have the right programming language.
-Maybe you finally have the right team, but probably not.
+No, I don't _finally_ have the right programming language.
+Maybe I finally have the right team, but probably not.

 I think Joel is exactly right with his fundamental, cardinal rule of programming: